lxqt/lxqt.github.io/_posts/2022-09-22-lxqt-modules.md

 So the modules section can also be much more populated.
-Here we have some components which run only under wayland and a script which triggers an alert when the CPU get's hot:
+Here we have some components which run only under wayland and a script which triggers an alert when the CPU gets hot:

 ![Modules Settings of LXQt](../../../../../images/posts/new_modules.png)